sasasqt/et/README.md

 ### 🚀 Training
 The following code runs training for our method.
 Fill the dataset path with the data_out_dir argument in the previous section.
+#### TBD
 ```
 python train.py
 ```